 Mary Hill Davis lived from 1860 to 1934.
 She was integral to the growth of missions within the state of Texas.
 This began with helping found Royal Ambassadors and Girls in Action.
 The two groups for children learning about God and His call on each of us into the mission field.
 She went beyond children and encouraged the Women’s Ministry Union (WMU), where she served as secretary and eventually president from 1906-1931, to support older students up and into college age.
-She was a gigantic proponent of the local mission field; this lead to the organization of a State Missions Week in 1910.
-After her death in 1935, WMU renamed this September giving opportunity the Mary Hill Davis Offering.
+She was a gigantic proponent of the local mission field; this led to the organization of a State Missions Week in 1910.
+After her death in 1935, WMU was renamed this September giving opportunity the Mary Hill Davis Offering.

 Why do we give?

 First, we give because it’s a reasonable act of service to help spread the gospel.
 Secondly, to reach the lost citizens of Texas requires bibles, informational material, and many man-hours.
 Funds are needed to keep these ministries going.
 To keep them active, our hearts and pocketbooks must be open with an obedient spirit.
 Like in the Matthew West song, we shake our fists at heaven, asking God to do something about a lost and dying world.
 Then God says, “I did; I created you.”
 If we do not give, then the goals of those ministering are much more difficult to accomplish.
 Our gifts enable workers to evangelize to more people more effectively.

 The Texas mission field is vast.
 The offering that is received from you and me goes to a variety of different ministries.
 The list changes from year to year.
 However, the focus always remains the same; to reach lost and hurting souls.
 The main goal is to equip people to serve; this comes through training and expenses.
 And it is our privilege to be able to assist with funding these ministries.